 The answer to “how long does an e-Transfer take?” will depend upon numerous factors, most prominently, the bank or credit union used to initiate the transfer and the amount you want to send.
 It’s safe as long as you’ve taken appropriate security measures.

 I hope this article has demystified some of your questions regarding e-Transfers.
 If your experience has been different, share your e-Transfer times with us in the comments.
-This will help us reassess our take on how long does an e-Transfer take.
+This will help us reassess our take on how long does an e-Transfer takes.